sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

     },
 ```

 The callback function itself is our next task.
-We'll add a single state variable to keep track of whether or not the animation is currently running.
+Before we get into the function, we add a single state variable (`_running`) to keep track of whether or not the animation is currently running.
 It starts out stopped (line 1).
-The callback function checks this variable.
-If the animation is running it changes the control to indicate that clicking will now resume it (since clicking on a running animation pauses it).
+Then our callback function starts by checking this variable in line 4.
+If _running is true, that means the animation was running and has just been paused by the current click, so it changes the control to indicate that clicking will now resume the animation.
 If the animation isn't running, the callback function does the opposite.
 It changes the control to indicate that a subsequent click will pause it.
 In both cases the callback function executes the appropriate control function if one exists.
 Finally, it sets the state of the `_running` state variable to its complement.

 ``` {.javascript .numberLines}
     _running: false,